Twinstead: Etymology

+It was once part of the Hinckford Hundred, a subdivision of the county which had its own court.

+In the 1870s, Twinstead was described as:

-The Manor House
+The manor house

 This belonged to Richard Fitz-Gilbert in 1086 as he was the lord of the area, and then during the reign of Henry the Second was passed to Steven de Beauchamp.
 After his passing he was succeeded by his son Stephen who then went on to pass it to his three sisters as he bore no children.
 After many years of changing ownership by 1374 it was passed on to Simon Sudbury, the archbishop of Canterbury.
 After his murder, many others came into possession of this property, and many additions have been made for example the arms of Issac Wyncoll appears in one of the windows.
 This house was previously surrounded by a deep moat, with a light bridge that connected the surrounding gardens and meadows.
 However, since then the moat has been destroyed but the bridge remains, with some ancient characteristics also remaining, however most parts of the house have been modernised and it is now a hotel.